hvppycoding/hvppycapture/README.md

-# pyclip2file
+# hvppycapture

-pyclip2file is a program that saves clipboard images to files.
+hvppycapture is a program that saves clipboard images to files.

 ## v0.0.1